 A faux treehouse with coordinating woodsy wallpaper dominates in this rustic space designed by Reena Sotropa.
 It will make your child feel like they're in the woods—perfect for rainy days when they can't go outside.Continue to 16 of 16 below.

 Home on the Range

-This rugged, Western retreat is the perfect place for a weary cowboy to rest his little head after a hard day’s play.
-Wide-paneled, reclaimed barn wood applied to both the walls and ceiling lends an authentic cabin-feel to the design.
+This rugged, Western retreat by Reena Sotropa is the perfect place for a weary cowboy to rest his little head after a hard day’s play.
+Reclaimed barn wood applied to the walls lends an authentic cabin-feel to the design.